ChaiFramework/Clinical-Dataset-Analysis/README.md

-# Clinical-Dataset-Analysis
-Analysis of UCI's Heart Disease Dataset
+# Analysis and Modelling - UCI's Heart Disease Dataset

 Obtaining the dataset: